lzucaxd/Fusion-timing-in-channel-adaptive-models/README.md

 ---

-**Status**: ✅ Dataset pipeline complete and ready for channel-adaptive ViT training
+**Status**: ✅ Dataset pipeline complete and ready for training any channel-adaptive model